katochnitish/LLPS_LIB/README.md

 Figures: All plots and visual representations as seen in the manuscript.

 Usage
 The contents of this repository are organized to facilitate easy access and reproducibility of the results presented in the manuscript.
-Users can navigate through the folders to find specific datasets and scripts related to particular figures or analyses.

 Contact
 For any inquiries or further information, please contact: